IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 </figure>
 <br clear="all">

-<a name="Notification-Manager"> </a>
+<a name="DSUB-extension-model"> </a>

-#### 1:54.6.3.2 Notification Manager
+#### 1:54.6.3.2 DSUB Subscription Search extension
-In this configuration an XDS infrastructure that is using DSUB may combine the Document Metadata Subscriber to a Resource Notification Subscriber to enable the Subscription Search in the DSUB infrastrusture.
-In this configuration the subscription are created with the DSUB Document Metadata Subscribe [ITI-52] transaction so the Resource Notification Subscriber may choose to not implemment the Resource Subscription [ITI-110] transaction.

-* Document Metadata Notification Broker will most likely be grouped with a Resource Notification Broker creating a "Notification Manager" able to manage both mobile and non-mobile subscriptions.
-The Notification Manager receives all subscriptions and sends all the notifications in this infrastructure.
-In this configuration is likely that the set of subscriptions created by Resource Subscription [ITI-110] and Document Metadata Subscribe [ITI-52] may be unique and shared among DSUB and DUSBm broker actors.
-* The Document Meatadata Subscriber will most likely be grouped with a Resource Notification Subscriber creating a "Subscriber".
-In this case it is recommended that the Subscriber shall implement the Resource Subscription Search [ITI-113] transaction to search for both the DSUB and DSUBm Subscription available on the "Notification Manager".
-If so, with this configuration, the existing DSUB infrastructure is enriched with the possibility to search for the Subscription.
+Implementing the "DSUB Subscription Search extension" option the DSUB Document Meatadata Subscriber will be grouped with a Resource Notification Subscriber and the DSUB Document Metadata Notification Broker will be grouped with a Resource Notification Broker.

+In this case the existing DSUB infrastructure is enriched with the possibility to search for the Subscription.

 <figure>
 {%include model_DSUB.svg%}